 If you do have an extra five minutes to spare, lentils are very easy to prepare (no presoaking required as with other dry beans).
 Wash and strain lentils under cool water prior to cooking.
 You can boil lentils in water or broth and store in the fridge for later use in casseroles, soups, rice or pasta dishes, salads, spreads/hummus, or soups.
 Cooked lentils stay fresh in the fridge in a sealed, covered container for about three days.

-Gwen, our in-house certified nutritionist, has dozens of lentil recipes she’d love to share with you.
+Our in-house certified nutritionist, has dozens of lentil recipes to share with you.
 Give us a call at 360-570-0401 to schedule an appointment.

 Call Now